bevyengine/bevy-website/content/learn/book/ecs/detecting-changes/_index.md

 +++
-title = "Reliable change detection" weight = 6
+title = "Responding to changes" weight = 6
 template = "book-section.html"
 page_template = "book-section.html"
 +++

-Bevy allows you to respond to the addition of or changes to specific component types using `Added<T>` and `Changed<T>` query filters.
+Bevy allows you to respond to the addition of or changes to specific component types using the `Added<T>` and `Changed<T>` query filters.
 These are incredibly useful, allowing you to:

 - automatically complete initialization of components